DMA

 So, who exactly are the gatekeepers?
 The term gatekeepers refers to the big players in the digital market, such as online platforms and search engines, that have a significant impact on the market and act as intermediaries between businesses and consumers.

-The six gatekeepers designated by the European Commission (EC) under the DMA are:
+The seven gatekeepers designated by the European Commission (EC) under the DMA law are:

-In its press release, the EC identifies 22 critical platform services overseen by these gatekeepers:
+In its press release, the EC identifies 23 core platform services overseen by these gatekeepers:

-Under the DMA, gatekeepers now have until March 6, 2024, to comply with the full list of do’s and don’ts to ensure fair competition and protect user privacy.
+Under the DMA, original gatekeepers had until March 6, 2024, to comply with the full list of do’s and don’ts to ensure fair competition and protect user privacy.
+As Booking.com was not designated until May 2024, it has until November 2024 to comply.
 These include avoiding unfair practices, providing transparent access to services, and sharing data with business users.

 Gatekeepers’ reactions to the EC nomination